 What I’ve built

 Most of my entrepreneurial work has come from the same place as my law practice: the people building the next wave of Turkish and regional technology companies are underserved by the legal, compliance, and operational infrastructure available to them.
 Each company I’ve started has chipped away at a different layer of that gap.
-The latest one is the first to step out of legal infrastructure entirely and into applied AI.

 Clemta — partial exit, still on the cap table